Country Details For Wales

 Tobacco Advertising, Promotion and Sponsorship: Tobacco advertising and promotion is generally prohibited subject to a few exceptions, such as direct person-to-person communications and retailer incentive programs.
 Point-of-sale tobacco advertising is prohibited in large and small retail shops, although permitted inside specialist tobacconists for tobacco products other than cigarettes and roll-your-own tobacco.
 Display of tobacco products is prohibited in large and small retail shops, although permitted, subject to some restrictions, in specialist tobacconists and bulk tobacconists.
 There are some restrictions on tobacco sponsorship and the publicity of such sponsorship.

 Tobacco Packaging and Labeling: Standardized (plain) packaging is required for all packages of cigarettes and hand rolling tobacco produced after May 20, 2016.
-Products produced before that date may be sold until May 21, 2017.
-Packaging must be Pantone 448 C- a medium brown color - made of carton or soft material, be cuboid in shape, and may not contain any elements - including text, trademark or other symbols - other than the required health warnings and specific product information in a prescribed font and size.
+Products produced before that date were permitted to be sold until May 20, 2017.
+Packaging must be Pantone 448 C - a medium brown color - made of carton or soft material, be cuboid in shape, and may not contain any elements - including text, trademark or other symbols - other than the required health warnings and specific product information in a prescribed font and size.

 Rotating graphic health warnings must occupy 65 percent of the front and 65 percent of the back of all smoked tobacco product packaging.
 For smokeless tobacco product packaging, one text-only health warning must occupy 30 percent of the front and 30 percent of the back of the package.
 Misleading packaging and labeling, which could include terms such as “light” and “low tar” and other signs, is prohibited.